Technologicat/mcpyrate/doc/main.md

     return tree
 ```

+The only explicit hint at the definition site that a function is actually a macro is the `**kw`.

 Refer to [Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) (a.k.a. the missing Python AST docs) for details on the AST node types.
 The documentation for the [AST module](https://docs.python.org/3/library/ast.html) may also be occasionally useful.

 The `tree` parameter is the only positional parameter the macro function is called with.
 All other parameters are passed by name, so you can easily pick what you need (and let `**kw` gather the ones you don't).